 History is replete with stories about the autochthones in the USA, the Indians, and their numerous tribes.
 In Europe, we can refer to 600 BC and the arrival of the Celts.
 Look at how Wikipedia introduces this subject.

 The history of pre-Celtic Europe and the exact relationship between ethnic, linguistic and cultural factors in the Celtic world remains uncertain and controversial.
 The exact geographic spread of the ancient Celts is disputed; in particular, the ways in which the Iron Age inhabitants of Great Britain and Ireland should be regarded as Celts have become a subject of controversy.

-This whole period is shrouded in mystery but within the few hundred years prior to the Roman Empire, we find European geographics ripe with population movement and new ethnic names popping up.
+This whole period is shrouded in mystery, but within the few hundred years prior to the Roman Empire, we find European geographics ripe with population movement and new ethnic names popping up.
 The Gauls, Teutons, Scythians, Etruscans, Vikings, Goths, Visigoths.
-Today, depending on what you consider Europe there are from 30-50 countries with 87 distinct people of which 54 are considered ethnic minorities.
+Today, depending on what you consider Europe, there are from 30 to 50 countries with 87 distinct people of which 54 are considered ethnic minorities.
 My goal in giving you these estimates and names is not to retrace any history but simply to remind us of the patchwork of human ethnicity that powders this part of the world.

 Not only do we have the indigenous ethnic groups but because of migration, we have many other peoples present including Armenians, Berbers, Germans, Han, Italians, Jews, Kurds, Poles, Portuguese, Roma, Romanians, Russians, Serbs, Spaniards, Tahitians, Tamil, Turks, and Uzbeks.